 With Lotly, you’re betting on the continued appreciation of prime real estate.
 If the value of the properties in Lotly’s fund goes up, so does your investment.

 When a home in the Lotly fund is sold or refinanced, fund holders are paid out.
 Let’s dig into how the payout works using a single property as an example.Assume the fund contributed 5% of the property price to purchase a property worth $500K.
-The fund’s ownership stake varies by property based on how much of the down payment it covers, but in this case, the fund owns 16.25% of the property.
+The fund’s ownership stake varies by property based on how much of the down payment it covers, but in this case, the fund owns 16.25% of the property's appreciation.
 In five years, assume this homeowner decides to sell their property for $700K.
-The fund would be paid out its initial investment plus 16.25% of the price increase.
+The fund would be paid out its initial investment plus 16.25% of the price increase (i.e. 16.25% of $200K appreciation).
 Note that the fund is not entitled to any equity created from paying down the mortgage, because the homeowner makes the monthly mortgage payment.

 With Lotly, investors participate in the upside and downside alongside homeowners.
 If the price of a property decreases, you would lose part of your initial investment.
 You are not on the hook for the mortgage, so your downside is capped at your initial investment.
 Keep in mind that the Lotly fund does hold a share in multiple properties to help diversify exposure across multiple homeowners, markets, and property types.

-We charge a 2% initiation fee on capital raised and 0.5% annual management fee on capital still invested.
+We charge a 2% origination fee to investors and 0.5% annual management fee on capital still invested.
+We also charge the homebuyer 3.5% on capital raised for their property to a maximum of $5K.
 The up-front fee covers our costs of marketing and facilitation.
-The ongoing fee helps us monitor the portfolio and make sure Lotly homes are well maintained.
+The ongoing fee helps us monitor the portfolio and make sure Lotly homes are impeccably maintained.

 Lotly is a technology start up backed by Canada’s leading venture capital funds, including N49P, Panache Ventures, and Forum Ventures.
 We have partnerships with some of Canada’s leading financial and housing institutions.
 Our team collectively has experience in technology, finance, and real estate.